-The remaining component $\delta E$ depends on the EOS, and thus it will be different from the one derived in \cite{Berthon2024a} in the case of the ideal gas law.
-We use the last remaining ISS condition on $s$ to determine $\delta E$.
-Namely, we impose that, as soon as $(W_L, W_R)$ is an ISS, the entropies of the intermediate states satisfy $s(W_L^*) = s(W_R^*) = s^*$, as prescribed in~\eqref{eq:WB_consequence_on_intermediate_states}.
-Moreover, due to \cref{cor:s_star} we know that setting $s^*$ according to \eqref{eq:condition_on_s_star} yields the entropy stability under the prerequisite that a convex entropy exists.
+The remaining component $\delta E$ depends on the EOS, and thus it will be different from the one derived in \cite{Berthon2025} in the case of the ideal gas law, and will be part of the novelty of the current \ARS.
+We use the last remaining sufficient condition for well-balancedness from \eqref{eq:WB_consequence_on_intermediate_states} on $s$ to determine~$\delta E$.
+Namely, we impose that, as soon as $(W_L, W_R)$ is an ISS, the entropy of the intermediate states satisfies $s(W_L^*) = s(W_R^*) = s^*$.
+Moreover, due to~\eqref{eq:condition_on_s_star}, we know that setting~$s^*$ according to \eqref{eq:condition_on_s_star} yields the entropy stability under the prerequisite that an entropy-entropy flux pair exists.
 Following the discussion from \cref{sec:equation_of_state}, the expression of the internal energy $e$ with respect to density $\rho$ and entropy $s$ is available.
 This allows us to define the intermediate internal energies as

+{Recall that the internal energy, given by the EOS, is a positive function.
+Thus, the intermediate internal energies $e_L^*$ and $e_R^*$ are also positive, and \cref{lem:positivity_inte} holds.}

 Transforming back to the total energy, we obtain, using \eqref{eq:TotalEnergy},